| Drilling Down Newsletter # 16 -

 spreadsheet program.
 Salon A has only a paper appointment book,

-One day the owner of Salon A is thinking:
+and can't really track anything.
+One day the owner of Salon A is thinking: Where has Mary Lou been?
+She's a high

 value customer who comes in to get the whole job done - hair, nails,